 Ask anyone in IT what is one of the biggest headaches when managing Outlook deployments and I expect that it’s the myriad of application add-ins all vying for control of the Outlook environment.
-Principal among these are document management system add-ins that allow access to the DMS to include stored documents as secure email attachments, metadata cleaning add-ins designed to remove tracked changes and other hidden information from Office document attachments and Outlook file transfer add-ins that offload large attachments and provide secure delivery of email content.
+Principal among these are document management system add-ins that allow access to the DMS to include stored documents as secure email attachments, metadata cleaning add-ins designed to remove tracked changes and other hidden information from Office document attachments, and Outlook file transfer add-ins that offload large attachments and provide secure delivery of email content.
 And these are just a few.
 I often hear the refrain from IT management: “We already have 7 add-ins running in Outlook.
 Please don’t ask me to add another one!”

-One of the primary issues with add-ins is that there is no easy way to order the add-in operation so that each add-in is triggered in the desired sequence to insure interoperability.
-A typical scenario is a metadata scrubbing add-in that needs to clean attachments before a file transfer add-in triggers the upload of the attachments to either an on premise or cloud staging area.
+One of the primary issues with add-ins is that there is no easy way to order the add-in operation so that each add-in is triggered in the desired sequence to ensure interoperability.
+A typical scenario is a metadata scrubbing add-in that needs to clean attachments before a file transfer add-in triggers the upload of the attachments to either an on-premise or cloud staging area.
 If you are lucky Microsoft will trigger the metadata scrubbing add-in first.
 If not documents are transferred containing potentially harmful metadata.
-Another problem occurs when an add-in utilizes its own file attach function to access documents from local or shared stores instead of the standard Outlook attach button.
+Another problem occurs when an add-in utilizes its own file attach a function to access documents from local or shared stores instead of the standard Outlook attach button.
 This is the approach used by several secure file transfer add-ins.
 The issue here is that it may prohibit DMS stored documents from being included in the secure transfer.

 When add-in interoperability issues have arisen Biscom has been proactive in collaborating with application vendors to resolve the issues.
-For instance Payne Consulting was the first to develop a metadata scrubbing solution and continues to lead this space.
-However, victim of the vagaries of Microsoft add-in ordering, the Biscom SFT add-in is triggered before the Payne add-in resulting in documents delivered without the required metadata scrubbing.
+For instance, Payne Consulting was the first to develop a metadata scrubbing solution and continues to lead this space.
+However, as a victim of the vagaries of Microsoft add-in ordering, the Biscom SFT add-in is triggered before the Payne add-in resulting in documents delivered without the required metadata scrubbing.
 Biscom and Payne consulting engineers collaborated to come up with a solution.
 Since, thanks to Microsoft, reordering the add-ins was not an option, the Biscom add-in was modified to invoke the Payne Metadata Assistant add-in prior to Biscom SFT delivery.
 Biscom and Workshare, also a leader in metadata management, collaborated to achieve interoperability of our respective Outlook add-ins.
-Rather that modify their add-in to only accommodate Biscom, Workshare redesigned their add-in to co-exist with a range of other application add-ins that are triggered by the Send function.
+Rather than modify their add-in to only accommodate Biscom, Workshare redesigned their add-in to co-exist with a range of other application add-ins that are triggered by the Send function.
 The latest version of Workshare Protect, which includes metadata scrubbing, cleans the document before it is physically attached to the Outlook compose screen.
 This eliminates any potential interoperability issues with add-ins triggered when the Send button is clicked.
-As a result the Biscom SFT add-in now works seamlessly with WorkShare Protect.
+As a result the Biscom SFT add-in now works seamlessly with Workshare Protect.